byudhip/template/README.md

 # template

-How to create new repo from template gh repo create my-new-project --template byudhip/template
+How to create new repo from template: gh repo create my-new-project --template byudhip/template

-Install dependencies
+Install dependencies:
 npm install